goisjulia/goisjulia/README.md

 ![Hello world!
 I'm Julia.
 Nice to meet you.](https://i.ibb.co/CVX8mN6/C-pia-de-Hello-my-name-is-Julia-Nice-to-meet-you-1.png)

 <b>
-  I'm a frontend enthusiast.
+  I'm a front-end enthusiast and currently work at IBM.
 I love coding 💻, music 🎸 and food 🍕
   <br />
-  If you know a nice project on these topics, just tell me.
+  You can find me on:
 </b>

 <br>